-To derive those verb classes, we first did a meta-analysis of 38 articles from the experimental acquisition literature (see Appendix B in the supplementary materials).
+To derive those verb classes, we first did a meta-analysis of 38 articles from the experimental acquisition literature.
 Based on this, we extracted (i) the set of verbs that children comprehend and/or produce at different ages, and (ii) the set of verb behaviors that are associated with these verbs at those ages.
 This meta-analysis yielded 12 verb behaviors (see Table 1) for 86 verbs that can be used to define child verb classes in English.
-The full results of our meta-analysis of the experimental literature can be found in Appendix B.

 Because the input data available to our modeled learners from the CHILDES Treebank (Pearl & Sprouse, 2013b) range up to five years old, we focused on the verb classes children seem to know by age three, four, and five.
 (These corpus data are discussed in more detail in section 4.2.)
 We additionally restricted these classes to verbs appearing five or more times in the age-appropriate input sets for three-, four-, and five-year-olds, with the idea that a modeled learner could infer something from the distribution of verbs appearing at least this often.
-This process resulted in the verbs and derived verb classes characterized by different verb behaviors that are summarized in Table 2, for a total of 15-25 verb classes are in Appendix C of the supplementary materials (Tables 7, 8, and 9).
+This process resulted in the verbs and derived verb classes characterized by different verb behaviors that are summarized in Table 2, for a total of 15-25 verb classes comprising 60-84 verbs from ages three to five.